Dr. Christopher Cardoso

 - Ministry of Child and Family Services (MCFD) – Autism Funding

-Katherine McKay
+Dr. Katherine McKay

 I offer therapy and assessment services for adults and adolescents (16-19) experiencing a broad range of concerns.
 I primarily work with folks reporting issues related to trauma, depression, anxiety, relationships, self-esteem, identity, self-harm, suicidal behaviours, 2SLGBTQI+, and executive functioning.
 Whether I’m providing therapy or assessment, I approach my work with compassion and collaboration.
 My aim is to work with you to gain insight into your concerns, set goals, and improve the quality of your life.